 |Active in||Western Australia, United States, North America, Spain, Kazakstan, Quebec|

 |Targeted||base metals, copper, precious metals|

 Red Kite Explorer Fund Ltd is a London-based hedge fund, operated by RK Capital Partners LLP(qv).
-It provides mining companies with project financing and metal offtake agreements which facilitate their initiating or expanding mine production.
-All such transactions enable the Fund to purchase part of a mine's future metal production.
+It has provided mining companies with project financing and metal offtake agreements which facilitated their initiating or expanding mine production.
+All such transactions enabled the Fund to purchase part of a mine's future metal production.

 However, in September 2013, the three managing partners of the Red Kite Group agreed to split the business in two, and spin off its US$1.14 billion mining finance arm under one of those partners, Oscar Lewnowski.